 Admitted where both ATAR/Rank and additional criteria were considered

 Admitted on the basis of other criteria only and ATAR/Rank was not a factor

 Number of students

 * “<5" – the number of students is less than 5

 Employment opportunities in the financial services industry are increasing because of succession planning issues, an increase in the educational requirements for advisers, and an increase in the population of individuals that require financial advice.
 Graduates will be prepared for roles in the financial services industry (namely, banks, funds management and financial planning companies) in various positions including client services officer, para-planner, provisional financial adviser (additional work and training requirements are required to qualify as a financial adviser).
 You’ll also find opportunities in insurance and superannuation, futures, options and foreign exchange trading.
 Note: additional work and training requirements are required to provide personal financial advice.
-To become a financial planner, please see the entrant requirements set by the Financial Adviser Standards and Ethics Authority (FASEA).
+To become a financial adviser, please see the new entrant requirements set by the Financial Adviser Standards (FAS).

 2 years Full time or 4 years Part time